 To mark the opening, the Manchester United Legends team, expected to include Bryan Robson and Dennis Irwin, played Evesham United Old Boys.

-As an FA Community Club, their new facilities will also be used by the public for sport and and community events.'All worthwhile'
+As an FA Community Club, their new facilities will also be used by the public for sport and and community events.

 The club said the new stadium would "allow it to meet the growing demand for football in the local community and provide appropriate facilities for the first team to host Southern League Premier Division matches."